 In view of the fact that a three-day field trip to London may be organized at the end of the academic year, participants are advised to arrange for their return ticket with Air Malta via London Heathrow Airport, leaving departure dates and the exact stop-over period in London open pending final booking, which may be effected in Malta.
-This would avoid the student incurring unnecessary expenses.
-Should the candidate need an entry visa for the United Kingdom, the Institute will assist in order to obtain the same when in Malta.
-However, the cost of the visa is to be paid by the candidates.
+This would avoid the candidateand/or nominating authority incurring unnecessary expenses.
+Should the candidateneed an entry visa for the United Kingdom, the Institute will assist in order to obtain the same when in Malta.
+However, the cost of the visa is to be paid by thecandidate.